polyadic/funcky-lexer/README.md

 ### Define a post process function

 Sometimes you don't want to deal with every Token in your parser.
-A simple way to remove certain nodes, or rewrite all your lexemes is to define a post-processing function which takes the list of lexmes and transform it to another list of lexemes.
+A simple way to remove certain nodes, or rewrite all your lexemes is to define a post-processing function which takes the list of lexemes and transform it to another list of lexemes.

 Here is a simple example for a parser who is not interested in the the whitespace after lexing.